cis-famu/oer-assignment-group-4-1/Chapter-4.md

 - If the loop changes the values of variables, you can print the values of the variables before and/or after each iteration or you can use your IDE’s debugger, if any, and watch the values of variables during each iteration.

 ### Review Questions
+Review Questions:

+1. How can the correctness of a loop be verified using loop invariants?
+   a) By checking if the loop executes a specific number of times
+   b) By ensuring that the loop terminates
+   c) By verifying that a logical expression remains true before each iteration and after loop termination
+   d) By counting the number of iterations manually

+2. What is a common error if a loop becomes an infinite loop?
+   a) Syntax error in the loop initialization
+   b) Logical expression controlling the loop execution
+   c) Incorrect loop variable update
+   d) Missing semicolon at the end of the loop

+3. When debugging loops, what can be helpful in tracking the values of variables during each iteration?
+   a) Using loop invariants
+   b) Hand-tracing the loop
+   c) Printing the values of variables before and/or after each iteration
+   d) Checking for syntax errors in the loop body

+Answers 1.
+C, 2.
+B, 3.
+C
 ## Summary